 The child had reported that two alleged perpetrators "kissed and licked" her "bagina."
 [Interviewer] brought out one doll to clarify contact and allow child to report another way.
 With the utilization of dolls, interviewer found the dolls not helpful.
 Child wanted to play with dolls and picked one according to clothing: "one with a pretty dress."
 Interviewer put dolls away.
 [Multiracial female, age 4]

-Based on cross-tabulations, demographic and case characteristics were not associated with children's refusal rates with using anatomical dolls.3 by exploring their function and value as a demonstration aid in real-world forensic interviews.
+Based on cross-tabulations, demographic and case characteristics were not associated with children's refusal rates with using anatomical dolls.3

 DISCUSSION